• Skip to primary navigation

 4. Preheat oven to 500 degrees F.

-Storage
+Storage & Reheating

-• Leftovers will last up to 4 days stored in an airtight container in the fridge.
-To reheat, microwave or re-bake in the oven at 350 F for 10-15 until hot.
+• Macau-Style Baked Portuguese Chicken Rice will last up to 4 days stored in an airtight container in the fridge, once cooled.
+To enjoy, reheat in the microwave or oven at 350 degrees F until hot throughout.

-• Freezer-friendly?
-I don't recommend freezing Macau-style Baked Portuguese Chicken Rice as the sauce will make the fried rice soggy.
+• I don't recommend freezing Macau-style Baked Portuguese Chicken Rice as the sauce will make the fried rice soggy.

 Pairing Suggestions